-Vladimer Papava

-Georgian Foundation for Strategic and International Studies
+by Vladimer Papava, Senior Fellow, Georgian Foundation for Strategic and International Studies

-Several countries in the post-Soviet world have completed the transition to a Europeantype market economy and have been admitted to the European Union.
-For others-either partly or totally unsuccessful in transitioning-the question of whether or not this kind of market economy could be built is not even discussed.
+Several countries in the post-Communist world, and particularly two BSEC countries-Bulgaria and Romania, have completed the transition to a European-type market economy and been admitted to the European Union.
+In others-either partly or totally unsuccessful in transitioning-the question of whether or not this kind of market economy could be built is not even discussed.
 As to the potential of EU membership, such countries have either never set such a goal for themselves or, at best, are considering it in a long-term perspective.

-It is no secret that Georgia is not ready to join the EU in the near future.
-In view of continual official statements regarding Georgia's striving toward Euro-Atlantic organisations (see Papava and Tokmazishvili, 2006), however, we should know where we are going.
+It is no secret that eastern BSEC country Georgia is not ready to join the EU in the near future.
+In view of continual official statements regarding Georgia's striving towards Euro-Atlantic organisations (see Papava and Tokmazishvili, 2006), however, we should know where we are going.
 One of the most important aspects is the vector of Georgia's economic development.
-If we see Georgia as part of Europe-even if not fully accepted until the distant future-Georgia must transform into a European-type market economy.
+If we see Georgia as a part of Europe-even if not fully accepted until the distant future-Georgia must transform into a European-type market economy.

-THE EU'S ECONOMIC MODEL AND GEORGIA
+EU'S ECONOMIC MODEL AND GEORGIA

-It is not easy to describe the EU's economic model, which is still in formation (Fioretos, 2003).
-According to Albert (1991), the EU has been a battlefield of the two key models of capitalism, i.e., the Anglo-American and the "Rhenish" (German-Japanese) ones.
+It is not easy to describe the EU's economic model which is still in formation (Fioretos, 2003).
+According to Albert (1991), the EU has been a battlefield of the two key models of capitalism; that is, the Anglo-American and the "Rhenish" (German-Japanese) ones.

-In the Anglo-American model, the transfer of shareholding takes place quickly and without any obstacles, stock exchanges play a key role in companies' funding, and some 40-60 percent of company shares are owned by institutional investors (such as insurance and pension providers).
-At the same time, the public sector is relatively small and social policy with respect to poverty and inequality is somewhat liberal; namely, inequality is understood as one of the incentives of competition, and the fight against poverty is believed not to be
+In the Anglo-American model, the transfer of shareholding takes place quickly and without any obstacles, stock exchanges play a key role in companies' funding and some 40-60 percent of company shares are owned by institutional investors (such as insurance and pension providers).
+At the same time, the public sector is relatively small and social policy with respect to poverty and inequality is rather liberal; namely, inequality is understood as one of the incentives of competition and the fight against poverty is believed not to be not only the government's function but, rather, also within the sphere of private charities as a part of morals and philanthropy.